-Cause of Condition: Policies and procedures have not been designed and implemented to ensure that disbursements for construction or improvements of public buildings or improvements to real property are competitively bid in compliance with the state statute.
+Cause of Condition: Policies and procedures have been designed but not implemented to ensure that disbursements that are competitively bid are in compliance with state statute.

-Effect of Condition: These conditions resulted in noncompliance with the state statute regarding the competitive bidding requirements and could result in inaccurate records and incomplete information.
+Effect of Condition: These conditions resulted in noncompliance with state statute regarding solicitation and acceptance of bids and could result in inaccurate records, incomplete information, or misappropriation of assets.

-Recommendation: OSAI recommends the District design and implement policies and procedures to ensure that disbursements for construction or improvements of public buildings or improvements to real property are competitively bid in compliance with competitive bidding procedures outlined in 61 O.S. § 101 - 139.
+Recommendation: OSAI recommends the Authority implement the policies and procedures to ensure disbursements are competitively bid are in accordance with 19 O.S. § 1723.